gituu4567/HackYou/README.md

 # HackYou
-This is an application that includes 5 or more applications for example, the "weeman" application is an application for hacking social networks using phishing
+This is an application that includes 5 or more applications for example, the "zphisher" application is an application for hacking social networks using phishing
 # How to install
 #1. git clone https://github.com/rokSkr/HackYou